xMartin/php-introduction/13_where_to_go_from_here.md

 ## Be wary.
 There be dragons.

-We've already seen a few places where PHP is kind of weird and sometimes just broken.
+We've already seen a few places where PHP is kind of weird and I'll be honest with you: Sometimes it's just horribly broken.
 That's the way it is right now, so you'll have to deal with it.

 There's a detailed article called ["PHP - a fractal of bad design"](http://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) about the things that are bad and dangerous in PHP.
 I suggest you read it, now that you've seen some PHP code.